cdiazsoto/CarlosHomeLabs/CarlosHomeLabs/network-labs/13-NAT-and-ACL/README.md

 - **ACLs** define who can or cannot reach external networks.
 - Combining NAT + ACL is fundamental for secure enterprise routing.
 - This configuration mirrors real-world corporate branch access control policies.

----

-# End of Lab
-This is the finalized and fully validated version of the Multi-Branch NAT + ACL topology.
+- This is the finalized and fully validated version of the Multi-Branch NAT + ACL topology.

 ---